pavloskaralis/go-server/README.md

 * Password is hashed and salted with Bcrypt before storage in mongoDB.
 * Login and Signup initate creation and storage of access and refresh JWTs.
 * JWT tokens are tracked by Redis and set to auto delete when expired.
-* Login and Signup return Auth (tokens) and Profile(uid, username, email).
+* /login and /signup return Auth (tokens) and Profile(uid, username, email).
-* Profile is wrapped in auth middleware that checks access token expiration.
+* /profile is wrapped in auth middleware that checks access token expiration.
-* Profile validates access token and returns Profile using uid in token claims.
+* /profile validates access token and returns Profile via uid in token claims.